→This post may contain affiliate links.

 Kaolin clay is one of my favorite clay’s to use because it a gentler on my skin than other types of clay.
 I even use Kaolin as my everyday cleanser since I suffer from oily skin.

 It’s super easy to notice Kaolin clay, it’s the only clay that’s pure white.
 It’s nicknamed China clay for that reason.
 But you can also find other variations of Kaolin pink, yellow or red clay.
+Find out more uses in our kaolin clay definitive guide.

 It’s very effective for absorbing excess oil, gentle enough to use on all skin types, provides a gentle exfoliation and remineralizes your skin.
 For these reasons it’s one of the 4 clays we chose to include in our facial clay assortment pack.